Partner with us

 Feuerstein began his higher education at Yeshiva Merkaz HaRav in Jerusalem (1977-1985), where he earned his rabbinical ordination.
-Upon completion, he continued his study Jewish Law at the prestigious Psagot Kollel.
+Upon completion, he continued to study Jewish Law at the prestigious Psagot Kollel.
 By 1988, Feuerstein was appointed senior instructor for Gemara and Jewish philosophy at the Kibbutz Ein Tzurim Yeshiva.
 Five years later, he became the Kibbutz’s first Chief Rabbi.

-In 1989.
-Feuerstein’s second eldest child, Elhanan, was born and diagnosed with Down syndrome.
+Feuerstein’s second eldest child, Elhanan, was born and diagnosed with Down syndrome in 1989.
 This created a shift in Feuerstein’s professional interests, and he began to study psychology and philosophy at the Hebrew University of Jerusalem, before completing his BA and Ph.D. at the University of Paris 8 in France.
 By 1993, Feuerstein joined his father at the International Center for the Enhancement of Learning Potential (now the Feuerstein Institute).
 Throughout his tenure, Feuerstein has developed intervention techniques for preventing human error in the business sector, advocated for the integration of people from diverse cultural backgrounds into the mainstream population, and lobbied for the integration of thinking and learning processes in the education system in Israel, as well as internationally.
 He has co-authored several books and articles concerning the Feuerstein Method and is considered one of the leading experts in Dynamic Assessment.

 In 2014, following his father’s passing, Rabbi Feuerstein was appointed as the President of Feuerstein Institute, a position in which he serves to this day.